THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY FULL DISCLOSURE POLICY FOR DETAILS.

 Will strawberries keep longer when kept in a glass jar or treated with a vinegar wash?

-If I treat strawberries with a vinegar wash they will:
+If I treat strawberries with a vinegar wash, they will:

-A- Keep longer in the refrigerator than berries kept in a glass jar or in their original container.
+A- Keep longer in the refrigerator than berries kept in a glass jar or their original container.

 B- Not keep longer in the refrigerator than berries kept in a glass jar but keep longer than berries in their original container.

-I used berries from the same 1-pound clamshell to test the 2 variables and the control.
+I used berries from the same 1-pound clamshell to test the two variables and the control.
 Berries were of varying sizes, and generally the same ripeness.
 Any berries that had begun to spoil, I discarded.